What are the Most Common Visual Hallucinations?

 To start, it’s important to understand exactly what visual hallucinations are.
 Visual hallucinations are when people see objects, people, or scenes that are not actually there.
 They can involve both movement and color and these apparitions may even appear to interact and respond to the person witnessing them.
 It’s important to note that visual hallucinations are not the same as seeing things that have real physical existence; rather, they are purely psychological in nature.

 Visual hallucinations can be broken down into two main categories: those caused by medical conditions or substance use and those due to psychological issues.
-Medical conditions such as migraines, temporal lobe epilepsy, Parkinson's disease, schizophrenia, and dementia can all cause visual hallucinations.
+Medical conditions such as migraines, temporal lobe epilepsy, Parkinson’s disease, Alzheimer's disease, schizophrenia, and dementia can all cause visual hallucinations.
 Substance use, such as hallucinogens, alcohol, sedatives, and opioids, can also cause visual hallucinations.
 Psychological issues, such as extreme stress, sleep deprivation, and depression, can also lead to visual hallucinations.

 This guide will cover all of the aspects of visual hallucinations discussed above, as well as provide resource materials for further reading.
 By the end of this guide, you should have a better understanding of visual hallucinations, including their causes, the most common types, diagnosis and treatment options, and helpful coping techniques.